-Last year Laurel showed us how she and her husband turned a small ranch into a two-story Colonial.
+Last year Laurel LaBauve showed us how she turned a small ranch into a two-story Colonial.
 So when she told me about another old house they just finished renovating, I couldn’t wait to see the pics.

 An Old New Englander in Maine Gets a Fresh Start